openzipkin/openzipkin.github.io/pages/data_model.md

 title: Data Model
 ---

+*Note* this page is out-of-date.
+Please view the [Zipkin Api](https://zipkin.io/zipkin-api/#/default/post_spans) doc which elaborates the fields in the model until this page is updated.

 In order to illustrate the tracing data that Zipkin displays, let's relate it to the equivalent information in the Zipkin data model.
 By comparing these, we see that

 + inbound and outbound requests are in different spans